ries-lab/RiesPieces/Electronics/Powermeter/README.md

 6. Using a high-end powermeter, we measured **repeatedly** the total voltage after the reflecting element (before entering the microscope on the illumination path) and plot power versus voltage output for each laser line.
 Fit a linear curve to each table: this yields the slopes and offsets necessary to convert the measured voltage to laser power entering the microscope.

 7. Finally, we feed the output to the analog converter board provided in the [MicroFPGA](https://github.com/jdeschamps/MicroFPGA) repository.
-Upon request, the FPGA reads out the voltage and updates it in [Micro-Manager](https://micro-manager.org/). [htSMLM](https://github.com/jdeschamps/htSMLM) allows plotting continuously the laser power in mW using provided wavelengths, slops and offsets.
+The FPGA reads out the voltage and can update it in [Micro-Manager](https://micro-manager.org/). [htSMLM](https://github.com/jdeschamps/htSMLM) allows plotting continuously the laser power in mW using the estimated slopes and offsets.
+To set-up MicroFPGA and htSMLM, refer to their respective repositories.